JannesB24/udl_project/README.md

 ```
 Ignoring hidden and explicitly named files.

+# Notebook
+The top-level notebook `master_comparison.ipynb` contains the plots from all implemented trained models with their regularization technique with ten epochs.

 # Code Setup
 We strongly recommend a Linux-based system.
 If you are using Windows, consider [installing WSL](https://learn.microsoft.com/de-de/windows/wsl/install) to use a Linux subsystem on Windows.
 We suggest using the latest Ubuntu.